Starkie/TFM-DistributedAutoadaptiveSystems/src/AutoAdaptativeSystem/RoomMonitor/ApiClient/docs/MeasurementApi.md

 <a name="measurementtemperaturepost"></a>
 # **MeasurementTemperaturePost**
-> void MeasurementTemperaturePost (TemperatureMeasurementDTO temperatureMeasurementDTO = null)
+> void MeasurementTemperaturePost (TemperatureMeasurementDTO? temperatureMeasurementDTO = null)